 The seaside community of Point Loma San Diego is considered the landing place of the first European expedition ashore California.
-Point Loma’s peninsula houses two major military bases, a national monument, parks, and ocean views.
+Point Loma’s peninsula houses two major military bases, a national monument, parks and glorious ocean views.
 That’s plenty of entertainment for locals and visitors alike.
-A San Diego native, our Day Trips TravelingMom explored Point Loma San Diego with her family recently.
-This is her ideal day-trip itinerary for Point Loma San Diego where vacationers can explore this charming, historical area.
+As a San Diego native, my family and I have toured Point Loma San Diego often.

 Itinerary for Point Loma San Diego